Breaking Bad: California vs. the Other States

 The top CEO’s surveyed rank CA “the worst state in which to do business” for the 17th straight year.

 From 2007 through 2010, 10,763 manufacturing facilities were built or expanded across the country — but only 176 of those were in CA. So with roughly 12% of the nation’s population, CA got 1.6% of the built or expanded manufacturing facilities.
 Stated differently, adjusted for population, the other 49 states averaged 8.4 times more manufacturing growth than did California.

 http://www.cmta.net/20110303mfgFacilities07to10.pdf – prepared by California Manufacturers and Technology Association

 California was recently ranked as the 3rd worst state to retire in by Kiplinger.
 Easily the lowest percentage of people over age 65.
 Only NY and NJ are deemed worse.

 Consider California’s “net domestic migration” (migration between states).
-From 1992 through mid-2018, California lost a NET 4.2 million people to other states.
-Net departures slowed in 2008 only because people couldn’t sell their homes.
-But more people still leave each year — in FY 2016-17, we lost 138,195.
+From 1992 through 2020, California lost a NET 4.6 million people to other states.
+More people leave each year — in FY 2019, we lost 203,000 net to other states – over 30% higher than the year before.
 Again, note that these are NET losses.
-Sadly, our policies have split up many California families.
+Sadly, our policies are splitting up more and more California families.

 NOTE: To see more such fact-based disclosures, go to my blog at www.RiderRants.blogspot.com, or my more active Facebook “page” www.Facebook.com/Richard.Rider (“friend” me).
-The very latest two-page fact sheet Word file (this wonky handout) is available free upon request.
+The very latest fact sheet as a Word file (this wonky handout) is available free upon request.